How To Get Rid Of Mosquitoes

 How Do We Get Rid of Mosquitoes?

 Mosquitoes lay eggs in water so be sure to clear water sources outside the house.
-Throw empty containers or anything that holds water like bottles, pots, plant saucers, old tires, and other similar items.
+Throw away empty containers as well as anything that holds water like bottles, pots, plant saucers, old tires, and other similar items.
 These things can collect and hold stagnant water after the rain and attract mosquitoes.

 Grow plants that are natural repellents.
 It is a good idea to grow a garden full of natural repellents because they do not just make your garden beautiful, but they could also help keep these mosquitoes away.
 Know the kinds of plants you could use as repellants:

-- Lemon balm- It is a herb that comes from the same family as mint.
+1. Lemon balm - It is a herb that comes from the same family as mint.
 People do not just use this to shoo away insects like mosquitoes but it is also an effective traditional medicine that serves as a sleep aid and digestive tonic.

-- Basil- A plant that cooks use for many delicious dishes.
+2. Basil - A plant that cooks use for many delicious dishes.
 It is one of the easiest herbs to keep alive.